TotalCross/totalcross/README.md

 The TotalCross SDK, comprised by two main components:

 * TotalCross Java API - Combination of several APIs such as GUI components, Database and GPIO to create a single more robust API that guarantees quality and support in application development.
 * TCVM -  Totalcross Virtual Machine, originally idealized as a Master's Thesis, has been built and improved over 10 years.
 It's log-based (Java) architecture, bytecode "itself with its own folders" for the most frequent and implemented **almost 100% with C guarantees performance equivalent to native development**.
-To read more about the TCVM click here.
+To read more about the TCVM click [here](https://learn.totalcross.com/#virtual-machine-features).

 ## Community
 TotalCross's goal is to build a large and supportive community composed by enthusiastic mobile and embedded developers.
 You can be part of the [telegram](https://t.me/totalcrosscommunity) and here on [GitHub](https://github.com/totalcross/totalcross).

-### Be a TotalCross contributor
+### Become a TotalCross contributor

 In order to create a better tool and develop GUI for embedded systems and develop cross platform applications, it helps us in the community, so we have separated some challenges for those who want to contribute: